abhillman/hmm/README.md

     Probability: 1.0

 ## Conformance Testing
 There are some great libraries for HMMs out there.
 Probably one of the most established (from what we can tell) is GHMM.
 For conformance testing -- that is, to make sure we are getting the right kinds of results -- we tested against GHMM.

+To perform conformance testing, run ```python conformance_testing.py``` and make sure that ghmm is installed (see ```Installing-GHMM.md``` for some instructions for Mac OS X).

 Here are some examples of GHMM:

     from ghmm import Alphabet, EmissionSequence, DiscreteDistribution, HMMFromMatrices